Continuing Professional Development (CPD)

 CATEGORY D: PROFESSIONAL & MANAGERIAL (Minimum 5 Points)

-Individuals are expected to tailor their CPD activity to meet the objectives of their PDPs.
+Individuals are expected to tailor their CPD activity to meet the objectives of their Professional Development Plans (PDPs).

 For further information on the CPD Programme contact [email protected]

 The revalidation pages contain information useful to ophthalmologists preparing for appraisal.
-It also aims to help appraisers understand the significance of the supporting and in setting or reviewing appropriate objectives for a Professional Development Plan.
+It also aims to help appraisers understand the significance of the supporting and in setting or reviewing appropriate objectives for a PDP.